User Guide

 - Accepting a job offer will decrement number of

-, as a vacancy in thePosition
+openingsandoffers, as a vacancy in thePositionis now filled. -

-status will be updated to reflect the new job title. - Note that editing a
+Applicantstatus will be updated to reflect the new job title. - Note that editing a

-has been hired will not change theApplicant
+Position’s name after anApplicanthas been hired will not change theApplicant’s job status.

 Example: accept 1